 The UNI Panthers produced a Day 2 pick in the 2021 NFL Draft in Spencer Brown.
-Is there another Northern Iowa OT with a scouting report worthy of the NFL Draft in Trevor Penning?
-It’s early, but Penning is already far along the path that Brown followed in the winter of 2021, and it’s looking like he will be selected even earlier.
+Is there another Northern Iowa OT with an NFL Draft scouting report worthy of early-round hype in Trevor Penning?
+Penning is already far along the path that Brown followed in the winter of 2021, and it’s looking like he will be selected even earlier.
 Why is there so much hype around Penning, and does he live up to it?

 Trevor Penning NFL Draft Profile